 Applicants to master's degree programs in genetics must have at least a bachelor's degree to be considered for admission.
 College transcripts, standardized test scores, letters of recommendation and a personal essay will likely also be required for consideration.
 The strongest applicants typically have volunteer or work experience in a related field, such as medicine, biology or chemistry.

-Students can expect to log extensive hours in laboratories throughout the course of a master's degree program in genetics.
-However, many courses are structured around traditional lecture formats as well.
+Students in these programs can expect to log extensive hours in laboratories.
+However, many courses are structured in a traditional lecture format.
 Some classes that might appear in the curriculum are:

 - Biomedical statistics